 A Talk entitled “Nature education for Norman”, given to a joint meeting of the Red Earth Chapter of the Sierra Club and the Cleveland County Audubon Society in Norman on April 26 2018 is here.

-For Google photos version with additional text see: Cochabamba Google slides
+For a Google photos version with additional text (much better to understand what I was trying to say) see: Cochabamba Google slides

 WEBINAR MATERIAL MAY 29 2017